Magnesium Safety: Comprehensive Side Effects & Interactions Guide

 Track Your Magnesium Levels

-Mito Health tests 100+ biomarkers including RBC magnesium, serum magnesium, and related minerals with physician-guided protocols to help you optimize safe supplementation, optimal dosing, and biomarker tracking.
+Mito Health tests 100+ biomarkers including RBC magnesium, serum magnesium, and related minerals to help you optimize safe supplementation, optimal dosing, and biomarker tracking.
 Our comprehensive panels provide personalized interpretation to identify deficiency early.

 Digestive Side Effects (Most Common)